Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Higher-order generalized optimistic method

-\item If $F$ is monotone and $p$-th-order $L_p$-smooth, then for $\lambda \geq L_p$, the operator $T^{(p-1)}_{\lambda}(\cdot;\vz)$ is maximal monotone with domain $\mathbb{R}^d$. \end{enumerate} \end{lemma} \begin{proof} See Appendix~\ref{appen:property_high}. \end{proof} Therefore, to instantiate the generalized optimistic method (Algorithm~\ref{alg:GOMD}) with a $p$-th-order oracle, we choose the approximation function as the regularized Taylor expansion $T_{\lambda}^{(p-1)}(\vz;\vz_k)$.
+\item If $F$ is monotone, for $\lambda \geq L_p$, the operator $T^{(p-1)}_{\lambda}(\cdot;\vz)$ is maximal monotone with domain $\mathbb{R}^d$. \end{enumerate} \end{lemma} \begin{proof} See Appendix~\ref{appen:property_high}. \end{proof} Therefore, to instantiate the generalized optimistic method (Algorithm~\ref{alg:GOMD}) with a $p$-th-order oracle, we choose the approximation function as the regularized Taylor expansion $T_{\lambda}^{(p-1)}(\vz;\vz_k)$.
 Accordingly, the update rule for the proposed $p$-th-order optimistic method can be written as

 where the condition in \eqref{eq:stepsize_upper_bound} on $\eta_k$ can be written as